My pepper plants used to look miserable by mid-July, mostly baking in the sun and getting chewed up by aphids.

 10. Chives to Deter Aphids

-Similar to onions, chives use their strong allium scent to create a forcefield against aphids and certain beetles.
-They’re incredibly low-maintenance and will come back year after year if you treat them right.
-I like to plant them in clusters at the corners of my pepper beds.
+Similar to onions, chives use their strong allium scent to deter aphids and certain beetles.
+They’re incredibly low-maintenance and will come back year after year.

 11. Dill to Bring in the Good Guys